bjayanta/java/README.md

 **Lesson 2**
 01. Variables initialization and declare
+02. Variable VS Constant
+03. Variable Rules & Conventions
-02. How to write Comments
+04. How to write Comments
-03. Basic datatypes
+05. DataType Classification
     1. Primitive
         - Byte (1byte => -128 to 127)
         - Short (2byte => -32768 to 32767)